-- 1) Both teams have boules to play, the end is void. - Only one team has boules left to play, this team scores as many points as boules that remain to be played. - 3) The two teams have no more boules in hand, the end is void.
+- 1) Both teams have boules to play, the end is void and the jack is thrown by the team that scored the points in the previous end or who won the toss. - 2) Only one team has boules left to play, this team scores as many points as boules that remain to be played. - 3) The two teams have no more boules in hand, the end is void and the jack is thrown by the team that scored the points in the previous end or who won the toss.

-Article 14 - Positioning the jack after it has been stopped
+Article 15, Positioning the jack after it has been stopped

-- 1) If the jack, having been hit, is stopped or deviated by a spectator or by the Umpire, it remains in this position. - If the jack, having been hit, is stopped or deviated by a player in the authorised playing area, his opponent has the choice of: - a) leaving the jack in its new position; - b) putting it back in its original position; - c) placing it anywhere on the extension of a line going from its original position to the place that it is found, up to a maximum distance of 20 metres from the circle (15 metres for the younger players) and such that it is visible.
+- 1) If the jack, having been hit, is stopped or deviated by a spectator or by the Umpire, it remains in this position. - 2) If the jack, having been hit, is stopped or deviated by a player in the authorized playing area, his opponent has the choice of: - a). leaving the jack in its new position; - b). putting it back in its original position; - c). placing it anywhere on the extension of a line going from its original position to the place that it is found, up to a maximum distance of 20 meters from the circle (15 meters for the younger players) and such that it is visible.